Augustcode99/cssbattle.dev-pilot-battle/README.md

-Here are the images from my solutions to challenges at cssbattle.dev
+Below are images to the challenges I've managed to recreate with 100% accuracy.

 ![](images/001.png)
 ![](images/002.png)